-We don't know a better way to say Happy Birthday to Us than with an epic 10th Anniversary Online Sale and by showing you our TEN WORST PRODUCT IDEAS WE EVER HAD!
+We don't know a better way to say Happy Birthday to Us than by showing you our TEN WORST PRODUCT IDEAS WE EVER HAD!

 Some of these products actually saw light of day... some did not.
 Those that did make it into the world failed extremely epically.
 Can we say though, that actually we love all of these except the Deliverance Socks - those are really terrible.

 "I'm just glad all of these are Whit's ideas" — Griff